zksecurity/mina-credentials/spec/rfc.md

 The following consideration is formally covered by unforgeability, but should be considered by applications interacting with this RFC:

-**Context Binding:** It is rarely intresting to present a credential without binding the presentation to some additional data.\
+**Context Binding:** It is rarely interesting to present a credential without binding the presentation to some additional data.\
 For instance, the presentation of a credential may allow spending from an account, in such a scenario the presentation should be bound to the transaction: the recipient, the amount, etc. to prevent the transaction from being mauled.
 This specification details how to bind *arbitrary data* to the presentation,